GovTechSG/purple-a11y/README.md

 │ (Refer to readme.txt on how to change your profile)        │ └────────────────────────────────────────────────────────────┘
 ?
 What would you like to scan?
 Sitemap
 ?
 Do you want purple-a11y to run in the background?
-(Y/n) Y
+(Y/n) No
 ```

 ### Sitemap Scan